velidan/rpn-calculator-cli/README.md

 [Documentation](https://velidan.github.io/rpn-calculator-cli/)

 *Requirements*: Node v12.

 _In general it should work on lowest version because Typescript handles everythign but I didn't tested it on lowest version so feel free to check it._

+### Attention
+*If you are Windows user so you can use prn-calculator-cli.exe* in this case no dependencies needed.

 It supports 4 basic operations: +, -, /, *